anitagold/redflags/redflags-docs/docs/developer/webapp/basic.md

+## Value scale

+By default, the Red Flags webapp will display values (estimated and total final values) in millions.
+You can override this by specifying a new value for `site.valueScale` property.

+Make sure you create the appropriate messages for your setting.
+For example, if you set `site.valueScale=1000`, you have to specify these messages:

+* `notices.filter.value.placeholder.1000`
+* `notices.filter.value.hint.1000`
+* `value.scale.short.1000`

+## Total value chart

+The total value chart reads the data from `rfwl_barplot` table which contains sum values for all years, contract types and currencies.
+The query filters this table by the currency specified in `site.sumValueChartCurrency` property.

 ## Captcha

 Users need to fill a captcha to log in, register or request a password change.
 Sometimes it gets annoying to fill in everytime when developers need to test the site.
 There is an option to turn off the captcha for test purposes.